 A great number of serial killers are psychopaths and sociopaths, according to experts.
 With psychopathy and sociopathy comes a high level of charm.
+Piers Morgan sits down with some lesser known but equally terrifying offenders in the series "Serial Killer with Piers Morgan," premiering July 16 at 7/6c on Oxygen.

 Take a look at 7 serial killers that charmed their way into politics, onto national television and into women's hearts.